Mojito060/Blueberry_KDE/README.md

 # Blueberry
- Currently Playing Spotify Song As Wallpaper for KDE
+ Sets album cover the currently playing song on Spotify as Wallpaper for KDE